stouffer/EvoGeoModules/manuscript/replies.md

 the ms. -- note that the discussion is too short (only one page!) and it should be expanded at least to another page.

-> We have expanded the discussion, by adding a paragraph (**x**) comparing our results to a recent study in mutualistic systems, and by discussing how they fit in the discussion about the turnover of interactions in space and time (**x**).
+> We have expanded the discussion, by adding a paragraph (L. 269-278) comparing our results to a recent study in mutualistic systems, and by discussing how they fit in the discussion about the turnover of interactions in space and time (L.
+279-294).

 There are several ways to expand it.
 For example, methods used here do not mention a whole branch of tangled trees methods to study potential mechanisms of